Houstonwp/hga.dog/content/blog/resources/faq.md

 The term "sighthound" describes greyhounds and other dogs that have been born and bred to hunt by sight and speed.
 Unlike other dogs, they hunt more with their eyes than their nose.
 Sighthounds are also known as "gazehounds" and "coursing hounds."

 ### Why are greyhounds so skinny? ###
 Greyhounds, like any other competitive athletes, have sleek, slender builds.
 Another reason they are trim is because they have little body fat.
 They are bred to be lean, racing machines.
-As a general rule, retired racers will be healthiest if they are kepy within ten pounds of their track weight.
+As a general rule, retired racers will be healthiest if they are kept within ten pounds of their track weight.

 ### What should I expect if I adopt a greyhound? ###
 You will find a gentle, loving, pet that attracts attention wherever you go.
 Off-the-track life will be new to them, but greyhounds are intelligent and learn very quickly.